HussainAther/philosophy/neuro/comptheory.md

 The computationalist may respond she doesn't want to make a physiologically accurate human mind model, but wants to find intelligent features for any agent.
 In AI, one might want to solve a problem in computational space that doesn't represent human features.
-She may also respond that representational theories note when the features of representation, such as the similarity between representations and their objects and how accruate they are, in such a way that the representational theory is more effective, valid, and justified than non-representational theories.
+She may also respond that representational theories note when the features of representation, such as the similarity between representations and their objects and how accurate they are, in such a way that the representational theory is more effective, valid, and justified than non-representational theories.

 We may account for the intentional nature of basic emotions even if they have a physiological component to them, such as changes in facial expression or bodily mechanisms.
-Weak content cognitivism, the belief taht emotions are or are caused by propositional attitudes, may attack this relationship of emotions to a bodily response, but the relationship of emotions to beliefs doesn't mean all emotions are caused by propositional attidues like beliefs.
-A computational theory of mind should account for emotoinal effects and similar affects that influence perception and judgement.
+Weak content cognitivism, the belief that emotions are or are caused by propositional attitudes, may attack this relationship of emotions to a bodily response, but the relationship of emotions to beliefs doesn't mean all emotions are caused by propositional attitudes like beliefs.
+A computational theory of mind should account for emotional effects and similar affects that influence perception and judgement.
 But the changes in emotions don't seem discrete as though there were differences in logical systems as we described with the Hinton-Sejnowski theory or with tensor network theory.
-Emotions form a continous gradient that doesn't seem to arise from a sort of combinatorial engine that the computationalist theory would argue.
+Emotions form a continuous gradient that doesn't seem to arise from a sort of combinatorial engine that the computationalist theory would argue.
 We would need a semantic activation model that adheres to principles of symbolic computational functionalism as well.

 The connectionist model describes effects of some emotions, but doesn't model emotion itself.
 To allow semantic activation models to use emotions